Gender Pay Transparency Directive adopted in Parliament

 With 403 votes in favour, 166 against and 58 abstentions, the European Parliament adopted its position for the Gender Pay Transparency Directive negotiations with the Council and Commission.
 The landmark vote is a huge step forward in the fight to reduce the gender pay gap, and towards banning pay secrecy.
 With women earning almost 15% less per hour than men in the EU, enabling workers to discuss their pay openly will be a key driver of change throughout European companies.

-Eurocadres and ETUC had previously called for the text to be adopted, as the finalised Parliament position will see companies with at least 50 employees (instead of the 250 initially proposed) required to disclose information allowing for easier comparison of wages, and highlighting any differences in compensation between genders within organisations.
+Eurocadres and ETUC had previously called for the text to be adopted, as the finalised Parliament position will see companies with more than 100 employees (instead of the 250 initially proposed) required to disclose information allowing for easier comparison of wages, and highlighting any differences in compensation between genders within organisations.
 Europe has failed to deliver regulation to curb the disparity in pay evident today, with the gender pay gap only reducing by 1% over the last eight years.
 This would see women in the EU achieving equal pay by 2104.

 –Professionals and managers made clear that the gender pay gap was more burdensome than pay transparency.
 We are happy to see that MEPs have listened